mtl-brainhack-school-2019/rwickens-sMRI-PET/README.md

 # smri
-My intention was to create a machine learning classifier that accurately classifies diagnosis (Alzheimer's, REM sleep behaviour disorder, Parkinson's, or healthy control) based on image features and possibly clinical variables.
+My intention was to create a machine learning classifier that accurately classifies diagnosis (Alzheimer's, REM sleep behaviour disorder, Parkinson's, or healthy control) based on image features and clinical variables.
 However, Jake has informed me (2019-08-13) that this is not advisable due to my sample size.

 I have re-adjusted my goals as follows: